Save now on select BENADRYL® products

 Be sure to fill your humidifier with distilled water, as tap water has minerals that can be irritating when inhaled.
 Cleaning it daily can also help prevent any bacteria or mold from growing inside, which can also be harmful to breathe in.

-Elevate Your Head to Get Rid of Your Stuffy Nose at Night
+Elevate Your Head To Get Rid of Your Stuffy Nose at Night

 Do you ever wake up in the morning and ask yourself, “Why is my nose always stuffy?”
 Lying down can make congestion worse, since gravity is keeping mucus in the nose and sinuses.
 Your blood pressure and blood flow to the upper body also changes when you lie down in bed — this can cause inflammation in the nose and nasal passages.5